Everybody Knows This Is Nowhere: Recording

-On March 23, the band convened with singer Robin Lane at Sunwest Recording Studio in Hollywood to record the final song for the album.
-"Round and Round" was performed live in the studio for the album to achieve a more authentic sound.
-Young would explain in an April 1970 interview for Rolling Stone: "There were three people sitting like you and me, and then another, and six microphone booms coming down, absolutely stoned out of our minds in the studio, singing a song with the guitars, three guitars goin' at once.
-If you listen to it, "Round And Round" is one of my favorites on the second album, because ... the echo from the acoustic guitar on the right echoes back on the left, and the echo from the guitar on the left comes back on the right and it makes the guitars go like this: one line starts goin' like da-da-daow, and then you can hear like one voice comes in and out, and that's 'cause Danny was rockin' back and forth.
-Those things are not featured, they're just in it, you know, and that's what I'm trying to get at.
-I think they last longer that way.
-Doing it live and singing and playing all at once just makes it sound more real."
-Singer Robin Lane was caught off guard that her performance on the song became the master take.
-"I thought we were rehearsing.
+On March 23, the band convened with singer Robin Lane at Sunwest Recording Studio in Hollywood to record "Round and Round".
+According to Young, "There were three people sitting like you and me, and then another, and six microphone booms coming down, absolutely stoned out of our minds in the studio, singing a song with the guitars, three guitars goin' at once...Doing it live and singing and playing all at once just makes it sound more real."
+Lane was surprised that her performance on the song became the master take: "I thought we were rehearsing.
 I didn’t even know what I was singing.
 Neil was the original punk rocker."

 Release

-Everybody Knows This Is Nowhere was originally released on vinyl by Reprise on May 14, 1969.
+Everybody Knows This Is Nowhere was originally released on vinyl by Reprise Records on May 14, 1969.
 It was first released on CD in December 1987.

 A remastered version was released on HDCD-encoded CD and digital download on July 14, 2009, as part of the Neil Young Archives Original Release Series.
 The remastered CD exists both as a standalone album and as Disc 2 of a 4-CD box set Official Release Series Discs 1–4, released in the US in 2009 and Europe in 2012.

 Digital high-resolution files of the album are also available via the Neil Young Archives website.

 The front cover is a grainy photo depicting Young leaning against a tree with his dog Winnipeg at his feet.
 The photographer was Frank Bez.